Technical Due Diligence for Startups: A Checklist

 That said, the startup technical due diligence itself depends on the size of your business and the type of investor.
 For example, a small startup may only need one-on-one meetings with an investor.

 A bigger startup seeking a merger and acquisition deal with a corporate business will meet with a selected group of professionals.
-These typically include lawyers, accountants, and technologists that can help meet due diligence requirements.
+These typically include lawyers, accountants, technologists, and security experts that can help meet due diligence requirements.
 Investors may also hire third-party due diligence evaluators with the legal and technical expertise to understand your startup.

 Note: The information needing to be revealed during a startup technical due diligence is often very sensitive.
 Think of: